For information on exhibition and sponsorship opportunities at the conference, contact Sharon Cordesse at firstname.lastname@example.org.

 Join a panel of those who get a first-hand look at what it takes to manage some of the highest-profile communities in open source: Joe ‘Zonker’ Brockmeier from OpenSUSE, Ross Turk from SourceForge.net, Jono Bacon from Ubuntu, Asa Dotzler from Firefox, and John Mark Walker from Hyperic.
 What trends are they seeing across their communities?
 What advice can they give other community managers?
 What’s worked and what hasn’t for them?
 What’s on the horizon for each of their communities?

-Joe Brockmeier is a open source evangelist for Citrix, working on the Apache CloudStack (incubating) project.
-Joe has a long history of involvement with open source, and has also worked for Novell as the openSUSE community manager.
-He has also spent many years working as a technology journalist, and has written for ReadWriteWeb, Linux.com, LWN, Linux Magazine, NetworkWorld, ZDNet, and many others
+Joe Brockmeier is a Principal Cloud & Storage Analyst for Red Hat, Inc., and is a PMC member for the Apache CloudStack project.
+Joe has a long history of involvement with Linux and open source, and has also worked for Novell as the openSUSE community manager.
+He has also spent many years working as a technology journalist, and has written for ReadWriteWeb, Linux.com, LWN, Linux Magazine, NetworkWorld, ZDNet, and many others.

 Ross Turk has been with the OSTG family since 2000, and has served in multiple capacities during his tenure.
 Most recently, as the Engineering Manager for SourceForge.net, he spearheaded efforts to improve to the world’s largest destination for open source, including the new Software Map and Search and major navigation and aesthetic overhauls.
 In his current role, Ross is responsible for communicating with the SourceForge.net community and responding to their needs.
 During his twelve-year career, he has focused on assessing and optimizing the business and engineering processes of a wide variety of engineering organizations, always with a passion for Open Source methodologies.